enijkamp/M230/hw2/grade_hw2.md

 * Q3 (15/20)

- 	Dr. Zhou's implementation has memory allocation 3.09KB, while yours is 122.39KB.
-Some places for improvement:
+ 	Dr. Zhou's implementation has memory allocation 3.09KB, while yours is 122.39MB.
+There is a lot of room for improvement:
-	* Code chunk 13, last expression: You may separate `sumabs2(sigmachol[:L] \ y)` into parts.
+ 	* Utilize the Woodbury formula and the determinant formula in Question 2.
 	* Do check your solutions against Dr. Zhou's implementation and understand why.

-### Usage of Git: 8/10
+### Usage of Git: 10/10

 * Are branches (`master` and `develop`) correctly set up?
 Is the hw submission put into the `master` branch?